a story from the heart and beyond

 later.
 Folks say me Gingerbread Biscuits are even nicer than Halls

-Do pride meself on me Grantham Gingerbread Biscuits, I do.
+Do pride meself on me Grantham Gingerbread Biscuits.

 dinner of Fried Soles with melted butter with Yorkshire Relish and